UiharuKazari2008/sequenzia-compose/README.md

 ### [Click here for installation and setup guide](https://github.com/UiharuKazari2008/sequenzia-compose/wiki/Installation)

+## I NEED HELP!
+If you need with Sequenzia, you can message me on Discord `Yukimi Kazari#9854`.
+Otherwise if it's a issue, report it on GitHub as i cant keep track of comment off hand im very busy...

 ## Reporting Issues
 Sequenzia is not a single project or system but multiple separate projects.
 * **Issues related to the installation proccess or possibly related to docker should be reported here**